-The ocean container industry faced significant challenges over the past few years due to supply chain disruptions and shipping container shortages.
+The ocean container shipping industry faced significant challenges over the past few years due to supply chain disruptions and shipping container shortages.
 Shipping services continue to adapt to a highly volatile market as global economies recover from the pandemic.
-Despite hopes of a more stable marketplace soon, political unrest and unrelenting demand mean compounding uncertainty continues to cloud the industry.
+Despite hopes of a more stable marketplace soon, political unrest and unrelenting demand mean compounding uncertainty continues to cloud the future of the shipping industry.

-However, certain aspects of the shipping industry are in constant motion.
-Technology, automation, environmental demand, and data analytics remain the biggest influences over industry shifts and long-term change.
-In the wake of the pandemic, trends are emerging that will shape the future of container shipping.
+Technology, automation, environmental demand, and data analytics continue to influence industry shifts and long-term change.
+In the wake of the pandemic, trends are emerging that will shape the future of sea container shipping.

 Continued Dominance From Major Container Shipping Companies

 Over the past two decades, market conditions for shipping lines have become increasingly unbalanced.
-The biggest shipping companies dominate the industry.
-This means a small number of liners are responsible for transporting the vast majority of freight worldwide.
+The biggest ocean shipping companies dominate the shipping industry.
+This means a small number of liners are responsible for transporting most freight worldwide.

 The largest companies look set to shape the future of the industry.
 They own the biggest ships and have the financial means to overcome the industry’s severe supply chain disruptions—congestion in commercial ports and container shortages further imbalanced the disproportionate market.